Bash Brothers: Oakland A's

-After four seasons with Texas and one with Boston, Canseco returned to Oakland in 1997.
+After parts of three seasons with Texas and two full seasons with Boston, Canseco returned to Oakland in 1997.
 The A's had been languishing for three seasons with a combined 196–224 record, and were having a nondescript offseason before acquiring him for pitcher John Wasdin.
 Reuniting him with McGwire, who together were once one of the most explosive tandems in baseball, boosted the team's ticket sales considerably.
 McGwire was coming off of a majors-leading 52-homer season, and Canseco remained a threat with his tremendous bat speed.
 However, McGwire's contract was expiring at the end of the season, and he was traded mid-season to the St. Louis Cardinals for pitchers T. J. Mathews, Eric Ludwick, and Blake Stein.
 Canseco's season was just ordinary, and he signed in the offseason with the Toronto Blue Jays, his fourth team in four years.
 During their careers with Oakland, Canseco and McGwire combined to hit 617 home runs.